-Deferred Government grants represent state aid in respect of the green mobility hotel.
+Deferred Government grants represent state aid in respect of the green mobility hotel scheme.
 The amount of the liability is reflected in profit or loss on a straight-line basis over the expected lives of the related assets and is presented within 'Other operating income'.
+The impact of this grant on the current year's result is disclosed in Note 21.